 DC: Now that the vaccine has been available in adults for months, are you seeing COVID-19 community spread in young people who haven’t yet been able to get the vaccine?

-MM: “Yes. the good thing is we are not seeing patients being admitted to the ICU or needing much hospitalization, which has been the case for us [pediatric population] throughout the pandemic.
-These kids are not severely ill but most of them are needing clearance for school or group settings, so flu like symptoms needing clearance.
+MM: “Yes.
+The good thing is we are not seeing patients being admitted to the ICU or needing much hospitalization, which has been the case for us [pediatric doctors] throughout the pandemic.
+These kids are not severely ill, but most of them are needing clearance for school or group settings, so flu-like symptoms needing clearance.
 In testing done, we’ve seen a higher number of positives in our pediatric population.
-So we want to be assured that when they’re in a group setting they’re doing everything.
-It’s always been a concern, a child taking [the virus] home to somebody who can be at higher risk, a parent, grandparent, teacher, where severe illness occur in those adults.
+So we want to be assured that when they’re in a group setting, they’re doing everything.
+It’s always been a concern, a child taking [the virus] home to somebody who can be at higher risk – a parent, grandparent, teacher, where severe illness occurs in those adults.
 So we are seeing the schools are being vigilant about anybody that has any symptoms that they need clearance.
 Hopefully that’s what the vaccine will decrease for us, not having to miss school or need a COVID-19 test for every symptom without constantly being pulled out and needing to quarantine.

 DC: Do you believe the COVID-19 vaccine should be required for school-age children?